chen0046/MLOPS_GROUP_33/reports/README.md

 >
 > Answer:

 In total, we have implemented 3 tests.
 Primarily, we are testing the data loading and accuracy functions, as these are the most critical parts of our application for ensuring correct data preprocessing and performance evaluation.
-These tests focus on validating the integrity of data and the accuracy metrics, ensuring robust functionality in key components.
+Additionally, we are testing the model implementation to verify its functionality and output, ensuring reliability in both data handling and model behavior.

 ### Question 8